Jean198/solita-new-2023-frontend/README.md

 ## 1. Prerequisites

-This is a new version of the application built in the previous solita preassignment.
+ ### ⚠️This is a new version of the application built in the previous solita preassignment.
 In this new version, I have made some improvments and added new features including authentication/authorization, Ability to add/edit/delete trips and stations information and storing the application state using Redux/Redux ToolKit.

-<p style='color:red'>This is some red text.</p>

 The application is divided into two separate directories: